LaunchCode-Education-Archived/cs50x-live/calendar/module0/README.md

 10 mins | Watch Video | <a href="http://cs50.tv/2013/fall/shorts/scratch/scratch-720p.mp4" target="_blank">Short: Scratch</a>
 1-5 hours | Problem Set | <a href="http://cdn.cs50.net/2015/fall/psets/0/pset0/pset0.html" target="_blank">Pset0</a> | When you're done, submit your project on Vocareum

 ###Now you're ready for the first day of class!
-You're next assignment will be to [Prep for Class 1](../cs50/unit1-fundamentals/module1/materials/class1-prep)
+The best place to see the course materials is by viewing the [Course Calendar](../calendar)